Running a community can feel like a full-time job so why not lighten the load by giving extra permissions to specific members to help you out.

 - Verified member – This gives the member a lovely green tick so your community knows the content coming from the account is trustworthy.

 - Moderator – If a member is given the moderator permission, they can amend another member’s profile from within the community by going to the desired member’s profile page.
-This includes disabling an account and resetting a password.
+This includes shadow banning an account..
 (They won't have Console access though).

 How do I make my member a group admin?